pgRITA/action/README.md

   (`organizationname/projectname`) to run the checks within
 - `pass-on-timeout`: set this to `true` if we should pass the check if we couldn't get the results from pgRITA.sh within the 30 second timeout window
-- `pass-on-fail`: set this to `true` if we should pass the check if the linting discovers any errors
+- `pass-on-fail`: set this to `true` if we should pass the check even if pgRITA discovers errors (this is useful when you first adopt pgRITA but need time to fix your existing database)

 ## Outputs: